Syrian Armed Forces: History

+From Mandate to Independence (1923–1945)

-The French Mandate volunteer force, which would later become the Syrian army, was established in 1920 with the threat of Syrian−Arab nationalism in mind.
+The French Mandate volunteer force, which would later become the Syrian army, was established in 1923 with the threat of Syrian Arab nationalism in mind.
 Although the unit's officers were originally all French, it was, in effect, the first indigenous modern Syrian army.
-In 1925 this force was expanded and designated the Special Troops of the Levant (Troupes Spéciales du Levant).
-In 1941, during World War II, the Army of the Levant participated in a futile resistance to the British and Free French invasion that ousted the Vichy French from Syria during the Syria–Lebanon Campaign.
+In 1925, this force was expanded and designated the Special Troops of the Levant (Troupes Spéciales du Levant).
+In 1941, during the Second World War, the Army of the Levant participated in a futile resistance to the Syria–Lebanon Campaign, the British and Free French invasion that ousted the Vichy French from Syria.

 After the Allied takeover, the army came under the control of the Free French and was designated the Levantine Forces (Troupes du Levant).
 French Mandate authorities maintained a gendarmerie to police Syria's vast rural areas.
 This paramilitary force was used to combat criminals and political foes of the Mandate government.
 As with the Levantine Special Troops, French officers held the top posts, but as Syrian independence approached, the ranks below major were gradually filled by Syrian officers who had graduated from the Homs Military Academy, which had been established by the French during the 1930s.
-In 1938 the Troupes Spéciales numbered around 10,000 men and 306 officers (of whom 88 were French, mainly in the higher ranks).
-A majority of the Syrian troops were of rural background and minority ethnic origin, mainly Alawis, Druzes, Kurds and Circassians.
-By the end of 1945 the army numbered about 5,000 and the gendarmerie some 3,500.
-In April 1946 the last French officers were forced to leave Syria due to sustained resistance offensives; the Levantine Forces then became the regular armed forces of the newly independent state and grew rapidly to about 12,000 by the time of the 1948 Arab−Israeli War, the first of four Arab−Israeli wars involving Syria between 1948 and 1986.
+In 1938, the Troupes Spéciales numbered around 10,000 men and 306 officers (of whom 88 were French, mainly in the higher ranks).
+A majority of the Syrian troops were of rural background and minority ethnic origin, mainly Alawis, Druzes, Kurds, Circassians and Bosniaks.
+By the end of 1945, the army numbered about 5,000 and the gendarmerie some 3,500.
+In April 1946, the last French officers were forced to leave Syria due to sustained resistance offensives; the Levantine Forces then became the regular armed forces of the newly independent state and grew rapidly to about 12,000 by the time of the 1948 Arab−Israeli War, the first of four Arab−Israeli wars involving Syria between 1948 and 1986.

-After the Second World War
+First and Second Republic (1946–1963)

-The Syrian Armed Forces fought in the 1948 Arab–Israeli War (against Israel) and were involved in a number of military coups.
-Between 1948 and 1967 a series of coups destroyed the stability of the government and any remaining professionalism within the armed forces.
-In March 1949 the chief of staff, Gen. Husni al-Za'im, installed himself as president.
+The Syrian Armed Forces fought in the 1948 Arab–Israeli War (against Israel) and were involved in some military coups.
+Between 1948 and 1967, a series of coups destroyed the stability of the government and any remaining professionalism within the armed forces.
+In March 1949, the chief of staff, Gen. Husni al-Za'im, installed himself as president.
 Two more military dictators followed by December 1949.
 Gen. Adib Shishakli then held power until deposed in the 1954 Syrian coup d'etat.
 Further coups followed, each attended by a purge of the officer corps to remove supporters of the losers from the force.

+The Syrian armed forces were part of the Armed Forces of the United Arab Republic between 1958 and 1961.
+Some Syrian ground forces formed the First Army (United Arab Republic) while the Second and Third Armies were established by the Egyptian half of the unified state.